ietf-wg-cellar/ebml-specification/specification.markdown

 `<=` sign is used for an inclusive upper boundary.
-For example `<-2` meaning the Element value **MUST** be less than -2 or `<=10` meaning the Element value **MUST** be less than or equal to the 10.
+For example `<-2` meaning the Element value **MUST** be less than -2 or `<=10` meaning the Element value **MUST** be less than or equal to 10.

 The lower and upper bounds can be combined into an expression to form a closed boundary.
-The lower boundary coming first followed by the upper boundary, separated by a comma.
+The lower boundary comes first followed by the upper boundary, separated by a comma.
 For example `>3,<= 20` means the Element value **MUST** be greater than 3 and less than or equal to 20.